Pre-Collegiate Summer Scholars Program

 PSSP consists of academic, mental health and well-being, and social components with emphases that reflect the overall mission of Cornell and the individual undergraduate colleges.
 PSSP courses, academic enrichment, and support (e.g., faculty and TA office hours, tutoring, study groups, advising) are designed to prepare students specifically for core first-semester courses and generally for the rigor of Cornell.

 Over 6,500 students have participated in the Pre-Collegiate Summer Scholars Program (formerly the Prefreshman Summer Program) since its inception.
-Previous participants have reported overwhelmingly that their participation in the program was extremely valuable in helping them become familiar with the Cornell campus and the various resources available.
-Additionally, friendships formed during the summer have proven to be enduring, offering a supportive social network that is valuable for long term success at Cornell.
+Previous participants have reported overwhelmingly that their participation in the program was extremely valuable in helping them prepare for Cornell’s rigorous academic expectations and become familiar with the Cornell campus and the various resources available.
+Additionally, friendships formed during the summer have proven to be enduring, offering a supportive social network that is invaluable during college and, in many cases, last a lifetime.

 Additional information for PSSP 2026 scholars is coming soon!